Facts about apprenticeships

 Apprentices can earn over £100,000 more than other workers over their lifetimes

 The government has promised funding for over 350, 000 apprenticeships every year.

 The National Minimum wage for apprenticeships is £2.73 per hour for apprentices aged 16-18 or those aged 19 and over in the first year of their apprenticeship, however most employers pay more than the minimum wage and the average salary is closer to £170 a week.

-Apprenticeships combine on the job training with usually a day release to college or a training centre; some offer block placements over a week or two every so often.
+Apprenticeships combine on the job training, with usually a day release to college or a training centre; some offer block placements over a week or two every so often.

-You would gain professional and technical qualifications.
+Apprentices can gain professional and technical qualifications.
 You would be expected to work on your English and Maths if you haven’t gained a C at GCSE level, this is usually in the form of functional skills.

-You get paid Holiday, a minimum of 20 days a year plus bank holidays, and pension contributions like any other employee at the company.
+You get paid holiday, a minimum of 20 days a year plus bank holidays, and pension contributions like any other employee at the company.

 You will work for a minimum of 30 hours a week.